 North America: email@example.com

-Dan is currently in Tucson, AZ writing Marlowe's Revenge to complete the trilogy.
-Home is a '72 Winnebago with a burnt adobe brick patio and mesquite tree yard he calls The Flying W micro-ranch.
+Dan is currently in Tucson writing Marlowe's Revenge to complete the trilogy.
+Home is a big ass lean-to he calls La Capilla Profana that backs up to the Santa Cruz River.
 Visitors are occasionally welcome, wild bird seed is appreciated.